Aviation SMS Success Dependent on Safety Culture

 - Completely anonymous means "Reporter doesn't trust management;"

-- Confidential reports means "I trust the safety team to do the right thing, but not necessarily upper management;" and
+- Confidential reports mean "I trust the safety team to do the right thing, but not necessarily upper management;" and

 - Completely transparent shows that either I trust management, or I am not afraid of immediate retaliation in this instance."